Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

 Art Nouveau greatly influenced architecture but never became an architectural type in its own right.
 It was more an interior design motif with some fairly characteristic features including a preference for hardwood flooring and a palette of soft colors: grays, soft yellows, browns, olives, and lilacs.

-It was the overarching style of the Chrysler and Empire State buildings and of Rockefeller Center.
-The Golden Gate Bridge is an Art Deco-inspired structure as is the Nebraska State Capitol building, the only state capitol to be built in the style.
+It was the overarching style of the Chrysler and Empire State buildings and Rockefeller Center.
+The Golden Gate Bridge is an Art Deco-inspired structure as is the Nebraska State Capitol building, the only Art Deco state capitol.

-Unlike Art Nouveau which favored curves and free-flowing lines, Art Deco emphasized precise geometric shapes and forms using parallel straight lines, zigzags, chevrons and stylized floral motifs.
+Unlike Art Nouveau which favored curves and free-flowing lines, Art Deco emphasized precise geometric shapes and forms using parallel straight lines, zigzags, chevrons, and stylized floral motifs.
 It represented industrialism, technology, and speed.
 The first "streamlined" locomotives and automobiles were, in fact, Art Deco motifs.

 The tone of a room is often conveyed through its rugs and furnishings rather than its architectural elements which were deliberately kept bland as a neutral backdrop.

 Furnishings usually contained rich colors and strong stylized shapes.
-A comfortable sofa, at least one club or lounge chair and a coffee table are almost required elements of the Art Nouveau or Art Deco living room.
+A comfortable sofa, at least one club or lounge chair, and a coffee table are almost required elements of the Art Nouveau or Art Deco living room.

 Called by many names, the most common being "Danish Modern", no style captured the post-war spirit quite like Scandinavian Modernism, a celebration of simple, uncomplicated designs, minimalism, and functionality.

 Designers such as the Americans, Charles and Ray Eames, Charles Le Corbusier of France and the German Bauhaus School made full use of the possibilities of new materials such as bendable plywoods and moldable plastics to design furnishings with sweeping curves.

-His special interest was seating, and during his career designed a great many chairs from 1914 to 1936.
-Klint's carefully researched designs were based on the propositions and functions of the human body, careful craftsmanship and the use of high-quality materials.
+His special interest was seating, and he designed a great many chairs from 1914 to 1936, most of which are still available.
+Klint's carefully researched designs were based on the positions and functions of the human body, careful craftsmanship, and the use of high-quality materials.

 All of these traits carried over into the design school he founded in Copenhagen in 1924, and to his students whose works popularized Modernist design throughout Europe and the Americas.

-After the war a few exotics slipped in, notably teak and rosewood but the designs generally remained faithful to their wartime roots in native, natural materials and simple finishes.
+After the War a few exotics slipped in, notably teak and rosewood but the designs generally remained faithful to their wartime roots in native, natural materials and simple finishes.
 Designed always with an eye toward low-cost mass production, Scandinavian furniture was not just beautiful and functional, it was also affordable, and often well within the means of a typical suburban family.

 Taking hold in New York City soon after the 2nd World War, the Scandinavian Modern look quickly swept all across the country, becoming the defining furniture and interior design style of the period.

-Young American families found it to be the ideal expression of the new, informal, suburban lifestyle.
-The simplified lines were geometric, clean and unpretentious and the scale was well-suited to the smaller rooms of the post-war period.
+Young American families found it affordable and the ideal expression of the new, informal, suburban lifestyle.
+The simplified lines were geometric, clean, and unpretentious and the scale was well-suited to the smaller rooms of the post-war period.

 The Mid-Century Kitchen